Benjamin-Loison/learning-frida/docs/_posts/2021-01-23-sniffing-https-traffic.markdown

 ### Installing the proxy

 We'll get started by installing and preparing the proxy server we want to use.
 My proxy of choice is [Fiddler (classic)][fiddler], it's pretty nice looking and easy to use for both observing and modifying traffic.
-While it works great most of the time, I haven't been able to get it to work when I install it's certificate as a system certificate on an emulator.
+While it works great most of the time, I haven't been able to get it to work when I install its certificate as a system certificate on an emulator.
 With physical phones it works fine, but when using an emulator it breaks down.
 If you manage to get Fiddler working well with the Android Studio emulator, please let me know.

 Due to this I have to settle with [Burp Suite Community Edition][burp] instead.
 It's a very powerful and popular choice even though I haven't learned to like it yet.